ErikaZimmer/ErikaZimmer/README.md

 # Hi there!
 Something about me... 👋

-- 😄 I'm Erika Zimmer
+- 😄 I'm Erika Zimmer.
-- 🌍 I'm based in Villa Giardino, Cordoba, ARG
+- 🌍 I'm based in Villa Giardino, Cordoba, ARG.
-- 🚀 I’m currently working for GroovinAds
-- 📒 I’m currently learning about Backend Programming at CoderHouse
+- 📒 I’m currently learning about Backend Programming at CoderHouse.
-- 🦄 I used to work for TiendaNube
+- 🦄 I used to work for TiendaNube and GroovinAds.
-- 👯 I collaborate in Nube Community
+- 👯 I collaborate in Nube Community.
-- 💬 Languages: Spanish, English and German
+- 💬 Languages: Spanish, English and German.
 - 🌈 My favorite color: Blue.
 The blue of the sky.
 - 🔮 My dream: Travel and learn about other cultures and lifestyles.
 Meet lots of new people and create new memories with them.
 - ✨ Fun fact: I want to be a vegetarian but I don't like vegetables.